-Mr Justin Mohamed was appointed to the position of Chief Executive Officer and Company Secretary of Reconciliation Australia on 1 November 2014.
+Mr Justin Mohamed (Chief Executive Officer) has been the Company Secretary of Reconciliation Australia since 1 November 2014.
 He is a Gooreng Gooreng man from Bundaberg in Queensland and was previously the Chairperson of the National Aboriginal Community Controlled Health Organisation (NACCHO), after working with Victorian Aboriginal communities for twenty years.
+Mr Mohamed holds an Advanced Diploma of Business Management and a Certificate IV in Managing Social and Community Services.